The Met Fifth Avenue

-The Met Fifth Avenue is the primary museum building for the Metropolitan Museum of Art in New York City, United States.
+The Met Fifth Avenue is the primary museum building for the Metropolitan Museum of Art in New York City.
 The building is located at 1000 Fifth Avenue, along the Museum Mile on the eastern edge of Central Park in Manhattan's Upper East Side.

 History

 After negotiations with the City of New York in 1871, the Met was granted the land between the East Park Drive, Fifth Avenue, and the 79th and 85th Street transverse roads in Central Park.
 A red-brick and stone building was designed by American architect Calvert Vaux and his collaborator Jacob Wrey Mould.
 Vaux's ambitious building was not well received; the building was dubbed by critics as a "mausoleum", its High Victorian Gothic style was already considered dated prior to completion, and the president of the Met termed the project "a mistake".

 Within 20 years, a new architectural plan engulfing the Vaux building was already being executed.
 Since that time, many additions have been made, including the distinctive Beaux-Arts Fifth Avenue facade, Great Hall, and Grand Stairway.
 These were designed by architect and Met trustee Richard Morris Hunt, but completed by his son, Richard Howland Hunt in 1902 after his father's death.
 The architectural sculpture on the facade is by Karl Bitter.

 The wings that completed the Fifth Avenue facade in the 1910s were designed by the firm of McKim, Mead & White.
 The modernistic glass sides and rear of the museum are the work of Roche-Dinkeloo.
 Kevin Roche was the architect for the master plan and expansion of the museum for over 40 years.
 He was responsible for designing all of its new wings and renovations including but not limited to the American Wing, Greek and Roman Court, and recently opened Islamic Wing.